develprr/metamatic-blog/_posts/2023-07-31-validating-method-parameters-with-pydantic-in-python.markdown

 In my example, I want to write a wrapper class for [Numpy](https://numpy.org/) library's ndarray class.
-That wrapper class must encapsulate the underlying type-unsafe [ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html) object and provide alternative constructors for initializing my ndarray in quite specific ways that serve my *shady* purposes (that cannot stand the light of day!) - therefore I write a special constructor method to get a new instance of my MSArray class with a specially shaped ndarray object within:
+That wrapper class must encapsulate the underlying type-unsafe [ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html) object and provide alternative constructors for initializing my ndarray in quite specific ways that serve particular use case - therefore I write a special constructor method to get a new instance of my MSArray class with a specially shaped ndarray object within:

 ```python